The Brides of Dracula: Plot

 Van Helsing goes to the castle and discovers the Baroness, now risen as a vampire herself, and the Baron.
-After a brief scuffle, the Baron flees on a coach driven, abandoning his mother.
-Knowing that the transformation was the Baron's revenge on his mother for locking him up, Van Helsing takes pity on her and, after sunrise the next morning, kills her with a wooden stake.
+After a brief scuffle, the Baron flees, abandoning his mother.
+Knowing that the transformation was the Baron's revenge on his mother for locking him up, Van Helsing takes pity on her and kills her with a wooden stake the next morning.
 The Baron, meanwhile, visits Marianne and asks her to marry him.
-She accepts, much to the good-natured envy of her roommate Gina.
-Once Gina is alone, the Baron appears in her room and drains her of her blood.
+She accepts, much to the envy of her roommate Gina.
+The Baron later appears in Gina's room and drains her of her blood.

 The next day, Van Helsing inspects Gina's body and orders that it be placed in a horse stable under constant vigilance.
-That night, Marianne assumes the role of guarding the corpse.
-She is with the stable keeper, Severin, who goes outside for a moment and is killed by a vampire bat.
-Inside, the lid of the coffin is pushed open, and Gina rises, now a vampire.
-As she approaches Marianne, Gina reveals the whereabouts of the Baron, who is hiding at the old mill.
+That night, Marianne guards the corpse.
+She is with the stable keeper, Severin, who is eventually killed by a vampire bat.
+A vampirised Gina then rises from her coffin.
+While approaching Marianne, she reveals the Baron is hiding at the old mill.

 Van Helsing appears and saves Marianne from being bitten by Gina, who flees.
 Reluctantly, Marianne tells Van Helsing what Gina told her.
 He goes to the old mill and finds the Baron's coffin.
 He is soon confronted by both of Meinster's brides and wards them off with his cross.
-Greta, still human,wrestles it away from him, only to trip and plummet from the rafters, dying in the fall.
+Greta, still human, wrestles it away from him, only to trip and plummet from the rafters to her death.
 The Baron then arrives, subdues Van Helsing and bites him, inflicting him with vampirism before leaving.
-After waking up, Van Helsing heats a metal tool in a brazier, cauterises his wound and pours holy water on it to purify it.
+After waking up, Van Helsing heats a metal tool in a brazier, cauterises his wound and pours holy water on it.
 The wound disappears.

-Baron Meinster, meanwhile, abducts Marianne and brings her to the mill, intending to vampirise her in front of Van Helsing.
-As the Baron attempts to hypnotise her to make her compliant to his will, Van Helsing throws the holy water into his face, which sears him like acid.
-The Baron kicks over the brazier of hot coals, starting a fire.
-He runs outside as the brides make their escape.
-Van Helsing runs to the huge sails, which he moves to form the shadow of a gigantic cross over Baron Meinster, who is killed by his exposure to the symbol.
+Baron Meinster, meanwhile, abducts Marianne and brings her to the mill, intending to vampirise her.
+As the Baron attempts to hypnotise her to make her compliant to his will, Van Helsing throws the holy water at his face, which sears him like acid.
+The Baron kicks over the brazier of hot coals, starting a fire, and runs outside as the brides make their escape.
+Van Helsing runs to the sails and moves them to form the shadow of a cross over Baron Meinster, who is killed by his exposure to the symbol.
 Van Helsing comforts Marianne as the mill burns.